Luca-Hu/Shopme_APP/README.md

 - 1、Basic CRUD operations support in all forms:

  You can perform CRUD (create, read, Update, DELETE) operations in all these forms.
-The data of relevant modules such as "products", "categories", "orders", "customers" will be updated in visitor& customer-side, you can enter another link to see the change.
+The data of relevant modules such as "products", "categories", "orders", "customers" will be updated in customer-side, you can clickon another link to see the changes.

 - 2、Sort & Paging :